A Renewed Push To Get An Answer from the Chicago Park District

 The family owned the home at 1928 West Lunt, next to the park, for close to 70 years, and three generations of Pollards were part of our community until 1977.
 The eight Pollard children went on to overcome prejudice and other obstacles to achieve success in a range of endeavors: nursing, early film-making, professional sports, journalism, business, civil rights activism and the arts, and we believe their lives can be an inspiration to the hundreds of children who use the park each year.
 One aspect of our proposal is to work with the Park District to create an exhibition about the Pollards for the park fieldhouse to educate community members about their full range of accomplishments.

 The park is now named for Christian Paschen, a businessman, appointed city official and local politician in the 1920s, who has a checkered record at best.
 While serving as Chicago’s Building Commissioner appointed by Mayor William Hale Thompson, he was indicted for income tax evasion in 1931 and convicted in 1932.
 We believe removing his name from the the park and renaming it for the Pollard Family would appropriately reflect the values of integrity, inclusion, acceptance and diversity so widely held in our community today.

 We have been patiently waiting for consideration of our proposal, recognizing that the Board of Commissioners have faced a long string of serious challenges since our proposal was submitted.
 But after two years, we are tired of waiting.
 2024 is time for a yes-or-no decision.
 Our community deserves a response and we are not giving up until we get a hearing and a vote.
 We will keep up pressure on the board until the matter is resolved.

-Sign our online petition in support of this proposal by clicking on the button below.
+Sign our new online petition demanding action on the proposal by clicking on the button below.